 More than just furniture, that secretary means reclaiming a psychological asset and another positive uptick to current lifestyle.
 I was never sure I’d see it again once it was on the truck,

 2021’s been that kind of year.
 Plenty of angst, starting out lousy enough with the January 6 Insurrection, so many wondering how anyone could slow the train wreck of political considerations and deadly COVID concerns.
 There was a real powering up on vaccination front, and being Officially ‘immunized’ in mid-March instead of late May, I’ll continue putting that under customer satisfaction delivered by Biden administration.

 (Closer to) Normal is Good

 FINALLY – Last year was the first time in 35 years our community group didn’t sell Christmas trees, so getting ahold of 350 and selling out in nine days really put us back on track.
 (Sigh) The absolute JOY of three young brothers, those energetic little guys rolling down a small hill – wow!
 Unquestioned tree hugging fun, and pretty damn close to Life as Normal, y’know?
-It brought a wave of good memories, years of ‘us four guys’ looking for a tree expeditions, cutting and tying onto our station wagon’s top.
+It brought waves of good memories, years of ‘us four guys’ looking for a tree expeditions, cutting and tying onto our station wagon’s top.

 $5 any tree back then! plentiful snowball throwing, “Here’s a good one!” and all the rest that decorating entailed.

-The Good Suit Feeling as life in my micro-economy, things DO feel a lot better than even forty days ago, and I’m not alone on making positive changes.
-I’m better positioned on ‘The Seam of Charlotte,’ have improved personal lifestyle and economics – clothes and computer, about $500 each – will be small testaments to progress.
+The Great Suit Feeling as life in my micro-economy, things DO feel a lot better than even forty days ago, and I’m not alone on making positive changes.
+I’m better positioned on ‘The Seam of Charlotte,’ have improved personal lifestyle and economics – clothes and computer, about $700 each – will be small testaments to progress.
 I am safe by all applicable standards, and am willing-able to socialize.

 I also believe its okay to give the guy walking the traffic median $2 any time of year.